sqldelight/sqldelight/docs/common/gradle.md

 Because this is codegen-only, applications are responsible for ensuring any still-existing excluded column can be omitted from writes until it is dropped, for example with a nullable column or default value.

+If your `.sq` files contain `CREATE TABLE` schema definitions, keep the excluded column in the schema definition until the physical schema migration drops it.
+Remove explicit query references to the column, but leave the schema source reflecting the current database shape.

 Defaults to empty.

 === "Kotlin"